perriera/for_interfaces/injections/INSTALL.md

  - [ ] To the top left of the VSC editor you will see a list of large icons, the forth one down is for running/debugging.
 Select it and then press the green arrow, (it would have 'run-unittests' to the right of the green arrow)

 ### Alternate Case
+#### VSC Breakpoints and the **gdb** debugging tools
+VSC merely uses the Linux gdb for it's C++ debugging purposes.
+However certain quicks somewhere between the latest gcc compilers, VSC and how gdb works are causing occasional eratic behavior.
+For example trying to `step-over` `REQUIRE_` macros will force a jump out of the function and sometimes a breakpoint set in one source location will cause gdb to stop in another location.
+Nothing on the Internet is giving much in the way of how to resolve this (yet) but we are hoping something in the future will resolve this issue.

+### Alternate Case
+#### Customizations
+>- To see a Dark title bar go to Linux Settings -> Appearance -> Dark
+>- To see a Terminal window select Terminal -> New Terminal from the top menu.
+>- To see background transparency on the Terminal window -> Terminal (on top of screen) -> Preferences -> Unnamed -> Colors -> Use transparency background -> set desired level
+### Alternate Case
 #### Since selecting clang the C++ compiler shows warning messages
 There should not be any C++ warning messages unless you selected one of the latest versions of clang.